Microsoft Teams and Teams Meetings - Main Page

 Overview

-Microsoft Teams is a collaboration platform included in the Office 365 subscription.
-It offers:
+Microsoft Teams is a collaboration platform included in our Microsoft 365 subscription.

 • Organized instant messaging (chat)